 Hope you and the kids had a nice 3 months of maxing, relaxing, and … snaxing?
 Because, sadly, it’s time for everyone to get back to the school year routine.
-Ease the transition back to soul-crushing reality by giving your kids a technological leg up.
-Use those screen time powers for good and download these apps that touch on a bunch of subjects.
+Ease the transition back to school by giving your kids a technological leg up.
+Use those screen time powers for good and download these smartphone and tablet educational apps that touch on a bunch of subjects.
 Each will hopefully give your preschool or elementary school student a refresher on how to learn — from a crash course on counting to a more advanced tutorial on the solar system.
 “Hey, Alexa … you got this?”

 Point your phone’s camera at the night sky and SkyView will determine your location via GPS and identify all the planets, constellations, stars and satellites that are currently visible.
 The robust search function helps you find things like the International Space Station, the Hubble telescope, or the Big Dipper (which, really, you should already know how to find).
 It also has daily updates that point out when new things have become visible.
 Like your kid’s interest in astronomy.

 Leafsnap uses software similar to facial recognition to scan a photo of a leaf that you take with your phone and cross-reference it with a database of hundreds of different tree species.
 The folks behind the app — Columbia, the University Of Maryland, and the Smithsonian — are adding species all the time.
 So if your tree identification chops start with “Apple trees have apples” and ends with “Trees without apples aren’t apple trees,” Leafsnap will help you see (and name) the trees from the forest.

 Tiggly Words ($30)